NoaL9/protein-structure-similarity-search/2-protein domain similarity search/README.md

 DESCRIPTION</br>
 =========================
 </br>
-This script is a perl wrapper for BlastP which allow to </br>
-Implement new strategy for searching protein structure similarity using the </br>
-structural information embedded in C-alpha angles.</br>
+This script is a perl wrapper for BlastP which allow to Implement new strategy for searching protein structure similarity using the structural information embedded in C-alpha angles.
 </br>
-This code takes PDB file [3D structure], create its dssp file and convert it to C-alpha angles encoded to character [1D Structural Alphabet(SA) sequence] </br>
-and than printed the 1D Structural Alphabet to FASTA file which used as query input. </br>
+This code takes PDB file [3D structure], create its dssp file and convert it to C-alpha angles encoded to character [1D Structural Alphabet(SA) sequence] and than printed the 1D Structural Alphabet to FASTA file which used as query input. </br>
 This allows to compare the C-alpha angles query sequence with a database of C-alpha 1D Structural Alphabet datadabse</br>
 by runing blastp using the C-alpha angles ansubstitution matrix (CASM).</br>
  </br>
-This package aim to be similar to NCBI-Blast in terms of usage. </br>
+This package aim to be similar to NCBI-Blast in terms of usage.
-This means that you can pass to the script the majority of the options </br>
-that you normally would use for NCBI-Blast.
-By default the script call Blast </br>
-with the same gap opening, gap extension and filtering settings used </br>
-in our benchmark.
+This means that you can pass to the script the majority of the options that you normally would use for NCBI-Blast. </br>By default the script call Blast with the same gap opening, gap extension and filtering settings used in our benchmark.
 </br>
 </br>